Quick Read – Exercises to Reduce Snoring

 - Presence of outgrowths in the nose (called polyps)

-- Swollen/enlarged turbinates (turbinates are structures made of bone, blood vessels and tissue in the sidewall of the nose which help warm and moisten the air which enters the nose)
+- Swollen/enlarged turbinates (structures made of bone, blood vessels and tissue in the sidewall of the nose which help warm and moisten the air entering the nose)

 - When the dividing bone of the nose is slanting (deviated nasal septum -DNS)